aminaelguenuni/Github_CLI/README.md

 - Fetch the **top 5 starred repositories** by default for the last 7 days.
 - Allow users to specify a **custom date range** for repository search.
 - Display repository **name**, **star count**, and **URL** for easy access.
-- Optional GitHub token support to increase API request limits.
-- Lightweight and portable, works on any machine with Python installed.
+- Lightweight, works on any machine with Python installed.

 ---